 Police and residents from the communities they serve spoke candidly in a roundtable-like format.
 The goal, to bridge the gap and find common ground between both sides.

 Part one of this three-part series focused on the foundations of this frustration.
-Watch the attached video to see the entire first part.

 “I really have no official to talk to, who like, listens to me,” said Alicia Johnson.
 “I’ll like talk to my pastor at church, or something like that,” she added in frustration regarding her lack of trust for law enforcement.